 On April 15, 2017, tornadoes touched down in Lynchburg and surrounding areas leaving significant damage.
 Downed trees pulled down power lines, closed roads, and cause damage to businesses and homes.

 You get the picture!
 And now the peak of the 2018 hurricane season is right around the corner.
-Did you know Virginia was named by PropertyCasuality360.com as a top 10 state at risk for significant hurricane damage this year with an estimated 409,000 homes at risk?
+Did you know Virginia was named by PropertyCasuality360.com as a top 10 state for significant hurricane damage last year with an estimated 409,000 homes at risk?
 And trees are one of the major risks for damage to your Virginia home.

 Justin, our NNINS home claims expert, says there's not a whole lot you can do to stop the powerful force of a tornado or hurricane or the excessive rains that saturate the ground causing heavy trees to topple.
 But you may be able to minimize damage to your home by picking the right trees, the right location, and taking proper care of them.
 It's also important to consider your neighbor.
 Things can get sticky between neighbors when a tree damages someone else's property!

 Look for 6 basic warning signs that you’ve got a potentially dangerous tree:

 - Mushrooms growing around roots